janKaje/janKaje/README.md

 ### I'm Kyle (AKA jan Kaje)

-Chemical/nuclear engineering student at BYU, Python enthusiast, math and language nerd.
+B.S. in Chemical Engineering from BYU, Python enthusiast, math and language nerd.

 ### Current projects
 * myDB: a personal tool to assist with engineering calculations